Treatments for lung conditions

 Montelukast

-Find out how montelukast works as a treatment for asthma, how to take it, and what side effects to look out for.
+Find out how montelukast is sometimes prescribed as an add on treatment for asthma, how it can help asthma symptoms, and the side effects to be aware of.

 Nebulisers